 As the consultants wrote: "There is no certainty that any portion of the prospective resources estimated herein will be discovered.
 If discovered, there is no certainty that it will be commercially viable to produce any portion of the resources."

 Mr Bond explained that industry rules of thumb guided valuation of reserves, with good quality 2P (proven or probable) or 3P (proven, probable or possible) reserves valued at between $US1-2 ($0.95c-$1.90) a barrel.

 "Once you get to 1P (proven reserves) you get to $US10/barrel, or $US100,000 per flowing barrel."

-Barry Goldstein, an executive director at the South Australian department of resources and energy, said "time will tell" the significance of the Arckaringa shale play.
+The executive director at the South Australian Department of Resources and Energy, Barry Goldstein, said "time will tell" the significance of the Arckaringa shale play.
 The key would be further drilling, he said.